• Skip to primary navigation

 Map of Calgary Craft Breweries

-Looking for good beer in other parts of the province?
-Take a peek at our guide to the best Alberta breweries!
+Are you looking for good beer in other parts of the province?
+Please take a peek at our guide to the best Alberta breweries!

 A reminder to please be responsible and don’t drink then drive.

-If you’re looking for what more there is to do in Calgary then use our Complete Guide to Calgary for suggestions on where to eat, sleep and things to see and do.
+If you’re looking for what more there is to do in Calgary then use our guide to Calgary for suggestions on where to eat, sleep and things to see and do.

 And if you’re looking for a few day trip recommendations from the city be sure to check out our recommendations for four easy day trips from Calgary.